 Noelani stumbled over to her wheelchair and sat down.
 Whenever Balneon had to pause to pick an English word, like ‘piloting’, it put silence after a word where a human might say ‘ah’ or ‘mm’.

 Balneon said, “We feel much compassion for you, progenitor.
 You have been one of the more interesting, side characters, in our part of the, experience cloud.
 We know of the sacrifices you made to come here and have a child.
-You have gone further than most of the other parents in the human enclave to make sure your child can integrate into Extended Ceta.
+You went further than most of the other parents in the human enclave to make sure your child can integrate into Extended Ceta.
 Kōnane is deeply grateful for this.
 She harbors great guilt for your physical injury and sorrows over your impending death every day.”

 “Impending death?”
 Noelani said stupidly.
 “I’m not that old – it’s decades away still.
 She’s never told me any of this.”